nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images\sequence diagram.png" width="800">
-Fig. 3: This Sequence Diagram  shows how the components interact for the scenario where the user issues the command delete 1.
+Fig.3 : This Sequence Diagram  shows how the components interact for the scenario where the user issues the command delete 1.

 >Note how the `Model` simply raises a `AddressBookChangedEvent` when the Task Manager data are changed, instead of asking the `Storage` to save the updates to the hard disk.